INTERMAGNET/intermagnet.github.io/faq/10-geomagnetic-comp.md

 ---
-title: What are the geomagnetic components ?
+title: What are the geomagnetic components?
-layout: faq
+permalink: /faq/geomagnetic-comp.html
 ---

 The Earth's magnetic field is a vector quantity; at each point in space it has a strength and a direction.
 To completely describe it we need three quantities.
 These may be: